Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

 \section{Introduction}

-Finding shortest paths between nodes in a network is among the most basic graph problems.
+One of the most fundamental graph problems consists of finding a shortest path between two vertices in a network.
 Besides being of independent interest, many algorithms use shortest path queries as a subroutine.
 On unweighted graphs, such queries can be answered in linear time using a \emph{breadth-first search (BFS)}.
 Though this is optimal in the worst case, it is not efficient enough when dealing with large networks or problems involving many shortest path queries.

-A way to heuristically improve the run time, is to use a \emph{bidirectional BFS}~\cite{Pohl:1969:BHS:905464}.
+A way to heuristically improve the run time, is to use a \emph{bidirectional BFS}~\cite{p-bhspp-69}.
 It runs two searches, simultaneously exploring the graph from the start and the destination.
-The shortest path is then found once the two search spaces touch.
-Though this heuristic does not improve the worst-case running time, recent experiments by Borassi and Natale~\cite{DBLP:conf/esa/BorassiN16} suggest that it achieves a significant speedup on scale-free real-world networks.
-They also try to explain the observed run times by proving that the bidirectional BFS runs in sublinear expected time on different random graph models.
-Though this is a great result, we do not think that it provides a satisfying explanation for the good practical performance for two reasons.

-First, the bidirectional search performs particularly well on networks with a heterogeneous degree distribution (i.e., few vertices with high degree, many vertices with low degree).
-A common assumption is that the degree distribution follows a \emph{power-law}, i.e., the number of vertices of degree $k$ is proportional to $k^{-\beta}$.
-The constant $\beta$ is called the \emph{power-law exponent} and is typically between $2$ and $3$.
-The above mentioned proof predicts a shorter execution time for homogeneous graphs (e.g., for Erd{\H{o}}s-R{\'e}nyi graphs) than for heterogeneous graphs (e.g., for Chung-Lu graphs), which contradicts the observed behavior.

-Second, the proof relies on the independence of edges.
-In fact, this is the only assumption, which makes the same proof hold for multiple different models.
-However, this assumption is unrealistic for most real-world networks.
-The dependence between edges is typically measured with the \emph{clustering coefficient}.
-The \emph{local clustering coefficient} of a vertex~$v$ is the probability that two randomly chosen neighbors of $v$ are adjacent.
-The clustering coefficient of the graph is the average of all local coefficients.
-The assumption of independent edges thus implies a clustering coefficient close to~$0$.
-In contrast, the three best performing instances in \cite[Figure~2]{DBLP:conf/esa/BorassiN16} have comparatively high clustering coefficients $0.47$, $0.49$, and $0.57$~\cite{lk-sd-14}.
+The shortest path is found once the two search spaces touch.
+Being one of the standard heuristics, the bidirectional BFS is widely used in practice (e.g., in route planning).
+On homogeneous networks (where most vertices have similar degrees, like road networks) this typically leads to a speedup factor of about two.
+However, on heterogeneous networks (having many vertices of low degree and only few vertices of very high degree, like social networks or the internet) experiments indicate that the bidirectional BFS yields an asymptotic running time improvement~\cite{bn-kaabra-16}.